 Turmeric tea is a popular dosage form in Eastern medicine.
 It is made by brewing grated turmeric root or concentrated powder.
 As a food additive, the World Health Organization suggests a daily amount of 0-3 milligrams of curcuminoids per kilogram of body weight.
 However, many Westerners find the tea brew too spicy to get a full dosage.

 A turmeric supplement is more appealing to Western taste buds.
-Research studies using 500-700 mg of curcuminoids supplements taken twice-daily for two to three months show benefits for osteoarthritis, itchy skin, and high cholesterol.
+Research studies using 500-700 mg of curcuminoids supplements taken twice-daily for two to three months show possible benefits for aiding osteoarthritis, itchy skin, and high cholesterol.

 Curcumin – Antioxidant and Anti-inflammatory

 Numerous studies show various possible health benefits related to turmeric supplement use.
 Chronic stress put on the body from unhealthy lifestyle choices may benefit from curcumin’s two primary properties: